hirmes/Onward/README.md

 ## Product Roadmap

-This product is finished.
+<strike>This product is finished.
 New versions will be pushed if bugs are found.
-If you want more features, fork.
+If you want more features, fork.</strike> What was I thinking?
+Software is never finished.

 Hope you find this extension useful.
 Studies show extended use makes thoughtless surfing up to *37% less guilt inducing*!